What’s new in eye cancer research and treatment?

 One example is ipilimumab (Yervoy), a type of drug called a monoclonal antibody that boosts the overall activity of the immune system.
 It has been shown to help people with advanced melanomas of the skin live longer, although it can also have some serious side effects.
 Some doctors now use it to treat melanomas of the eye as well, although its benefits against this cancer are still being studied in clinical trials.

-Newer drugs such as nivolumab and lambrolizumab, which boost the immune response against cancer cells in a slightly different way, have shown even better results against skin melanomas in early studies.
+Newer drugs such as nivolumab and pembrolizumab (formerly lambrolizumab), which boost the immune response against cancer cells in a slightly different way, have shown even better results against skin melanomas in early studies.
 These drugs might prove to be useful against eye melanomas as well.

 As researchers have learned more about some of the changes in cells that cause them to become cancerous, they have begun to develop drugs that target these changes.
 These new targeted drugs work differently from standard chemo drugs.
 They might work in some cases when chemo drugs don’t, and they tend to have different (and often less severe) side effects.